flatland-association/flatland-book/getting-started/first-submission.md

 ![submission issue](../assets/images/submission-issue.png)

-The evaluation will take some time, you will have to be patient! 🕙
+The evaluation will take some time! 🕙

 🚉 Next stops
 ---